-Dear Minister Cook,
+Dear Minister Roussin,

 Maarsii.
-Thank you for serving the Métis Nation-Saskatchewan (MN-S) as Minister of Education and Early Learning.
+Thank you for agreeing to serve the Métis Nation-Saskatchewan (MN-S) as Minister of Education (K-12) & Early Learning and Childcare.

-This mandate letter describes the progress made to date under your portfolio and your responsibilities and priorities moving forward.
+This mandate letter describes the progress made to date in this portfolio and your responsibilities and priorities moving forward.
 It also outlines how I expect you to conduct yourself as a Minister and work with other Ministers, members of the Provincial Métis Council (PMC), and fellow citizens.
 As accountability and transparency are the cornerstones of good government, I am making these letters public, so all citizens are informed of how their government is working for them.